ToothlessGear/node-gcm/README.md

 SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## Changelog

+**0.9.15**
+ * added support for user notifications
+ * introduced `OperationRunner` and `Operation` to allow for notification key operations
+ * moved core 'send' logic to `SenderBase` to allow for backwards compatibility while sharing send logic
+ * moved from a registrationIds array in `SenderBase` to a recipient object that may contain regIds or a notification key
+ * rewrote `Sender` to be backwards compatible while extending `SenderBase`
+ * introduced `UserNotificationSender` (extending `SenderBase`) for sending notifications via notification key
+ * added a gruntfile and grunt dev dependency for automated testing
+ * updated README
+ * update contributors

 **0.9.14**
  * `Message#addData` is now multi-purpose (works as either `Message#addDataWithObject` or `Message#addDataWithKeyValue`)